prividentity/PrivateIdentity-Oldd/Privacy-Policy.md

 ### `B. Personal Data Collected by Private Identity`

-  1. When you use our **CLOUD BIOMETRIC API** service to authenticate yourself, we anonymize and/or pseudonymize your biometric information and **only collect anonymized and/or pseudonymized information**.
-As explained in the terms of service accessible at https://private.id/terms.html, the Services provide you a limited, revocable, nonexclusive, non-assignable license to access the Cloud Biometric API application onto a device (phone, laptop, etc.) or cloud and use the Cloud Biometric API application for the sole purpose of accessing our authentication Services to enroll, identify, verify or authenticate yourself.

-  2. `When you use our authentication Service or access the Website` to have access to general information available on the Site, we do not currently require you to provide Personal Data.
+  1. `When you use our authentication Service or access the Website` to have access to general information available on the Site, we do not currently require you to provide Personal Data.
 However, we may receive and/or collect Personal Data from you in the following ways:

   a) **Purchases.** We use the tools, software or services of third-party service providers (i.e. AWS, GCP and Microsoft Azure) to process transactions on our behalf, in which case you acknowledge and agree to review and be bound by the terms of use and privacy policy of said third-party service provider.
 Private Identity does not receive Personal Data from these vendors.

   b) **Log Files.** We use log files for our products for billing and quality assurance only.
 The information inside the Private Identity log files does not include internet protocol (IP) addresses, type of browser, Internet Service Provider (ISP), referring/exit pages, clicked pages or any other information your browser or device may send to us.
 We do not combine the information collected by any log files with customer or end-user personally identifiable information (PII).

-  3. **`Personal Data that you Knowingly and Willingly Provide`**
+  2. **`Personal Data that you Knowingly and Willingly Provide`**

 Private Identity collects the information that you knowingly and voluntarily provide when you use our Service (such as through web forms or profile screens), including registration/account setup information, profile details, payment information, and ratings information.
 We primarily use this information to fulfill your transaction requests.
 You can choose not to provide us with certain Personal Data, but then you may not be able to take advantage of our Service or other available features we offer.
 The information that we collect and use may include the following kinds of Personal Data: